Jonathan0/trucks/README.md

 4. Add the circleCi pipeline to run gradle build for each PR.
 5. Enable Dependabot for dependencies security updates.
 6. Enhancing more detail description of food trucks from Web API call.
-7. Enabled the circleCi pipeline to build and publish docker image.
+7. Enabled the circleCi pipeline to build and publish to the private docker hub.